aptech/docs/docs/CR-intquad3.rst

 ::

-    //Define function to integrate which takes an additional argument proc f(x,y,z,a);
+    // Define function to integrate which takes an additional argument proc f(x,y,z,a);
        retp(sqrt(a .* x.^2 +  y.^2  +  z.^2));
     endp;

-    //Define limits of integration
+    // Define limits of integration
     xlim = { 1, 0 };
     ylim = { 1, 0 };
     zlim = { 3, 0 };

-    //Define extra scalar argument
+    // Define extra scalar argument
     a = 3.14;

-    //Calculate integral, passing in extra scalar argument ans = intquad3(&f,xlim, ylim, zlim, a);
+    // Calculate integral, passing in extra scalar argument ans = intquad3(&f,xlim, ylim, zlim, a);

 After the code above, *ans* should equal: